 We own an office complex in Austin, Texas, a portion of which serves as our corporate headquarters.
 This property is intended to accommodate our anticipated growth and expansion of our operations in the coming years.
 Maintenance, physical facilities, leasing, property management and other key responsibilities related to property ownership are outsourced to professional real-estate managers.
-The office complex measures approximately 90,000 rentable square feet.
-The property is currently over 60% leased.
-We also occupied approximately 25% of the property beginning late August 2022.
+Our office complex has approximately 90,000 square feet of rentable space.
+At September 30, 2023, the property was over 60% leased.
+We occupy approximately 25% of the property since late August 2022.
+Virtually all tenant leases will expire in 2024.
+We believe tenant leases that expire in 2024 may not be extended, renewed or re-leased beyond their expiry date, in which case we will no longer receive rental payments or reimbursement for shared expense for such office space.

-We leased approximately 6,000 square feet of office space pursuant to an operating lease in Austin, Texas expiring in April 2024.
+We previously leased a different location with approximately 6,000 square feet of office space pursuant to an operating lease in Austin, Texas expiring in April 2024.
 We and the landlord consented to early terminate this lease on February 22, 2023 with no continuing obligations.